blackmed007/project_01_NumeralSystems/README.md

 i created 2 versions :
-w_= i did the project using Math.pow() wo_=i did the project using my math.pow() i had an issue with the last 2 test. so i created 2 vversions
+w_= i did the project using Math.pow() wo_=i did the project using my mathpow() i had an issue with the last 2 test. so i created 2 vversions